 3. Stick to a Reading List

 Of course, the MIT team has disbanded now, so if you want to start getting an education in casino games there are two main ways to achieve this.
-The first is to start devouring books on strategy for the various casino games.
+The first is to start devouring books on strategy for the various casino games, or even casino reviews themselves.
 The second is to start playing and to learn the ropes as you go along.

 In terms of books that come highly recommended, a good place to start for roulette is with Martin Jensen’s “Secrets of Winning Roulette.”
 In this reading essential, the so-called “Doctor of Gambling” explains everything from the basics right up to advanced strategies to get that all-important edge over the casino.